-- Section 7.
+Section 7.
 USE OF CORPORATE FUNDS TO SUPPORT NOMINEE.
-If more people have been nominated for director than can be elected, no corporation funds may be expended to support a nominee without the Board's authorization. - Section 8.
+If more people have been nominated for director than can be elected, no corporation funds may be expended to support a nominee without the Board's authorization.

+Section 8.
 EVENTS CAUSING VACANCIES ON BOARD.
-A vacancy or vacancies on the Board of Directors shall occur in the event of (a) the death, resignation, or removal of any director; (b) the declaration by resolution of the Board of Directors of a vacancy in the office of a director who has been convicted of a felony, declared of unsound mind by a court order, or found by final order or judgment of any court to have breached a duty under California Nonprofit Public Benefit Corporation Law, Chapter 2, Article 3; or (c) the increase of the authorized number of directors. - Section 9.
+A vacancy or vacancies on the Board of Directors shall occur in the event of (a) the death, resignation, or removal of any director; (b) the declaration by resolution of the Board of Directors of a vacancy in the office of a director who has been convicted of a felony, declared of unsound mind by a court order, or found by final order or judgment of any court to have breached a duty under California Nonprofit Public Benefit Corporation Law, Chapter 2, Article 3; or (c) the increase of the authorized number of directors.

+Section 9.
 RESIGNATION OF DIRECTORS.
 Except as provided below, any director may resign by giving written notice to the Chairman of the Board, if any, or to the President, or the Clerk, or to the Board.
 The resignation shall be effective when the notice is given unless the notice specifies a later time for the resignation to become effective.
-If a director's resignation is effective at a later time, the Board of Directors may elect a successor to take office as of the date when the resignation becomes effective. - Section 10.
+If a director's resignation is effective at a later time, the Board of Directors may elect a successor to take office as of the date when the resignation becomes effective.

+Section 10.
 DIRECTOR MAY NOT RESIGN IF NO DIRECTOR REMAINS.
-Except on notice to the California Attorney General, no director may resign if the Corporation would be left without a duly elected director or directors. - Section 11.
+Except on notice to the California Attorney General, no director may resign if the Corporation would be left without a duly elected director or directors.

+Section 11.
 REMOVAL OF DIRECTORS.
-Any director may be removed, with or without cause, by the vote of the majority of the members of the entire Board of Directors at a special meeting called for that purpose, or at a regular meeting, provided that notice of that meeting and of the removal questions are given in compliance with the provisions of the Ralph M. Brown Act.
-(Chapter 9 (commencing with Section 54950) of Division 2 of Title 5 of the Government Code).
-Any vacancy caused by the removal of a director shall be filled as provided in Section 12. - Section 12.
+Any director, except for the representative appointed by the charter authorizer, may be removed, with or without cause, by the vote of the majority of the members of the entire Board of Directors at a special meeting called for that purpose, or at a regular meeting, provided that notice of that meeting and of the removal questions are given in compliance with the provisions of the Ralph M. Brown Act (Chapter 9 (commencing with Section 54950) of Division 2 of Title 5 of the Government Code) as said chapter may be modified by subsequent legislation ("Brown Act").
+The representative designated by the charter authorizer may be removed without cause by the charter authorizer or with the written consent of the charter authorizer.
+Any vacancy caused by the removal of a director shall be filled as provided in Section 12.

+Section 12.
 VACANCIES FILLED BY BOARD.
-Vacancies on the Board of Directors may be filled by approval of the Board of Directors or, if the number of directors then in office is less than a quorum, by (a) the affirmative vote of a majority of the directors then in office at a regular or special meeting of the Board, or (b) a sole remaining director.
+Vacancies on the Board of Directors, except for the representative appointed by the charter authorizer, may be filled by approval of the Board of Directors or, if the number of directors then in office is less than a quorum, by (a) the affirmative vote of a majority of the directors then in office at a regular or special meeting of the Board, or (b) a sole remaining director.
+A vacancy in the seat of the representative of the charter authorizer shall be filled by the charter authorizer.